 My office hours, phone number and e-mail address are available on my home page.

 The purpose of this course is to provide you with a basic understanding of how computers do what they do.
 In your CS courses up to this point you have been writing programs that control a computer.
 You have used these programs to get the computer to perform particular tasks.
 But how is the computer able to understand the language of your program?
-This is the fundamental question that we will answering this semster.
+What is inside that box we call a computer that allows it to carry out the program?
+These are the fundamental questions that we will be answering this semester.

 The breakdown of grade assignment is as follows: